-Hard work paid off and James completed both year 12 and his Certificate III in Information, Digital Media and Technology and has since gone onto commencing a Bachelor of Computer Science at La Trobe University earlier this year.
+Hard work paid off and James completed both years 12 and his Certificate III in Information, Digital Media and Technology and has since gone on to commencing a Bachelor of Computer Science at La Trobe University earlier this year.

 James says winning the Victorian School-Based Apprenticeship of the Year in 2016 gave him the confidence he needed to pursue his ambition.
 He also believes his apprenticeship has taught him valuable lessons he will take with him into the workplace.

 Certificate IV in Business, Sunraysia Institute of TAFE